syuvivida/DM/signalMC/8TeV/README.md

 Give each LHE file a name like: ZpAbb_1.lhe, ZpAbb_2.lhe, ZpAbb_3.lhe ...

+2) You need to modify the format of LHE files via reformat.sh

+ ./reformat.sh ZppAbb_1.lhe

+ If there are many LHE files, do

+ foreach file(Zpp*lhe)
+ foreach? ./reformat.sh $file
+ foreach? end

-2) Once you have the LHE files, you could submit jobs to lxplus system via loop.bash and runJob.sh
+3) Once you have the LHE files, you could submit jobs to lxplus system via loop.bash and runJob.sh

 For step1 and 50 LHE files, there is no need for modification.